Reducing Programs to Objects: Features

-Here, the object \ff{try} expects three arguments: 1)~an abstract object to be dataized, and 2)~an abstract object to be copied with one argument, in case dataization fails, and 3)~an object to be dataized anyway (similar to Java \ff{finaly} block).
+Here, the object \ff{try} expects three arguments: 1)~an abstract object to be dataized, and 2)~an abstract object to be copied with one argument, in case dataization returns encapsulated object, and 3)~an object to be dataized anyway (similar to Java \ff{finaly} block).

-The object \ff{ff} expects two arguments instead of one, as in C++ example.
-The second argument is the object \ff{throw}, which if copied and dataized, causes the termination of dataization and a non-conditional jump to the ``catch'' object of the \ff{try}.
+In the object \ff{price} we get the object \ff{error}, which if dataized, causes the termination of dataization and a non-conditional jump to the ``catch'' object of the \ff{try}.
 The mechanism is similar to ``checked'' exceptions in Java, where a method's signature must declare all types of exceptions the method may throw.